15%

 How to Fix “THIS SITE CAN’T PROVIDE A SECURE CONNECTION”

-The “This site can’t provide a secure connection” error is a common issue when browsing websites with HTTPS in Google Chrome, Firefox, and other browsers.
-It typically occurs when the browser is unable to establish a secure connection with the website due to issues with the SSL/TLS certificate or the browser’s settings.
-This error is often accompanied by the error code ERR_SSL_PROTOCOL_ERROR or ERR_SSL_VERSION_INTERFERENCE.
+The “This site can’t provide a secure connection” error is a common issue that appears when accessing HTTPS websites in browsers like Google Chrome, Firefox, Edge, and others.
+It usually indicates that the browser is unable to establish a secure encrypted connection due to problems related to the site’s SSL/TLS certificate, outdated cryptographic protocols, or the browser’s own configuration.
+In many cases, this message is accompanied by error codes such as ERR_SSL_PROTOCOL_ERROR, ERR_SSL_VERSION_INTERFERENCE, or SSL_HANDSHAKE_FAILURE, which help identify the specific cause.

 What Causes the “This Site Can’t Provide a Secure Connection” Error?